faustind/frugal-s-police/readme.md

 Functionalities

 - Users can set a monthly budget for subscriptions.
-- Users can specify monthly cost, start date, end date for a subscription
+- Users can specify/edit monthly cost, start date, end date for a subscription
-- Every month the bot can compute the total amount spent on online subscriptions
+- ~Every month the bot can compute the total amount spent on online subscriptions~
-- The bot warns for months when the total cost of subscriptions exceeds the budget.
+- ~The bot warns for months when the total cost of subscriptions exceeds the budget~.
 - The bot informs each subscription when the payday is near